Kimberly S. Mayer, M.S.S.W.

 She earned her Bachelor's Degree from Cal State East Bay along with her Masters in Social Work, where she was a Title IV-E stipend recipient.
 As an immigrant from Lima, Peru, and fluent in Spanish, Vanessa has always believed in giving back to the communities that raised her in the Bay Area.

-Director of the Title IV-E Program
+Director, Title IV-E Program

 Ms. Shin joined CalSWEC in April 2011.
 Currently Director of the Title IV-E Program, she oversees contract negotiation and implementation between the program's funder and the participating universities.